FAQs for Summer 2021 Day Camp

 Children are typically grouped into circles by the grade they are entering in the next school year, not to exceed 15 people including their Y counselor.
 Camp staff will work to maintain the same circles from week to week as well as accommodate special requests if possible.

 All camp activities will be fun and engaging but modified to respect physical distancing guidelines.
 No equipment will be passed from person to person and there will be no all-camp group activities.
 While campers will remain with circles, activities will be more individually focused including exploration rotations, physical activity and small group games, arts & crafts, and more.
 Campers will be outdoors or in open, well-ventilated areas.
 Our daily assemblies and lunchtimes will be modified to respect physical distancing.
-Unfortunately, due to state and local directives, we do not know if we will offer field trips but we plan to if guidance allows.

 Know Before You Go